-To Build the Impossible Dream: A Sound-Insulated Performance Studio Comes to the Big Apple

-An inside look at one of New York's newest concert halls.
+To Build the Impossible Dream: A Sound-Insulated Performance Studio Comes to the Big Apple An inside look at one of New York's newest concert halls.

-F COULDN'T HAVE had a more hostile environment in which to create a live performance studio for WNCN.
+F COULDNT HAVE had a more hostile environment in which to create a live performance studio for WNCN.
 Yet by opening night.
 April 21, 1982, WNCN unveiled a finished product fit for the likes of Aaron Copland.
 Beverly Sills.
 Ruth Laredo and the host of other classical artists who took part in the four-hour concert which was broadcast live from the studio.
 The studio had been promised to WNCN in 1976, when GAF Corporation purchased the station.
 It was to be fashioned from raw space located to the rear of WNCN's broadcasting facility at 1180 Avenue of the Americas in Manhattan.
 The space had been so-designated at the time of purchase.
 But until we got the go-ahead to build the performance studio, the space, occupying approximately 3,000 square feet on the building's fifth and sixth floors, had been primarily used for storage.

-As we got started on our plans for the new studio, we were immediately faced with our first challenge.
+In undertaking the project, we had to draw plans for both phases, even though Phase II might be years away.
+We were charged with ensuring that plans for each phase would coordinate with the other, so that in building Phase II, the Phase I work would not be destroyed.
+4 As we got started on our plans for the new studio, we were immediately faced with our first challenge.
 The studio would have to be built in two stages.
 Phase I of the project would entail creating a studio environment which would be conducive to live broadcast performances by small groups.
 Since the Phase I project was somewhat experimental, the budget would be much smaller than for Phase II-in which we would build a control room, as well as complete the performance space by floating the entire studio on a suspended floor, acoustically isolated from the rest of the building.

-In undertaking the project, we had to draw plans for both phases, even though Phase II might be years away.
-We were charged with ensuring that plans for each phase would coordinate with the other, so that in building Phase II, the Phase I work would not be destroyed.

-dh Sontombor 1082
+Richard Koziol is Chief Engineer for WNCN.
+Alfred D'Alessio heads A. W. D'Alessio Associates of New York City, a systems and acoustic consulting firm for the television and sound recording media.

-THE BIG PROBLEM: NOISE

-Before even doing our preliminary measurements, we knew that our biggest problem in constructing the studio would be insulating it against noise, which came from two major sources.

-The back of the building, which is where the studio would be located, faces an afley, and part of that alley faces a street.
+THE BIG PROBLEM: NOISE Before even doing our preliminary measurements, we knew that our biggest problem in constructing the studio would be insulating it against noise, which came from two major sources.
+The back of the building, which is where the studio would be located, laces an alley, and part of that alley faces a street.
 In addition to the street noise, which echoes in the alleyway, we also found noise dumped into the alley by the air conditioning systems of other tenants in the building.

-A more threatening source of noise was located in the studio itself; a "wet" column which runs the length of the building.
+A more threatening source of noise was located in the studio itself: a "wet" column which runs the length of the building.
 In this column are located steam pipes, drain pipes, and water pipes hooked into the building's lavatory flushometers, in addition to smaller, but still quite noisy, pipes.
 We had to find a way to insulate the noise from that column, or we'd never be able to broadcast from the studio.
 Later on, we discovered there would be a third noise source.